unejamardiani/strim/README.md

 Deploy the contents of this directory to Azure Static Web Apps or an App Service configured for static files.
 The app has no server-side dependencies.

-## Backend persistence (Postgres + .NET 8 minimal API)
+## Backend persistence (.NET 8 minimal API)

-If you want playlists to survive browser resets and be shared across devices, run the included
+If you want playlists to survive browser resets and be shared across devices, run the included backend.
+It now supports either Postgres or SQLite so you can run everything in a single container.
-backend:

-1. Provide a connection string via `POSTGRES_CONNECTION`, e.g.
+1. Pick a provider (defaults to SQLite if no Postgres connection string is present):
-   `export POSTGRES_CONNECTION="Host=localhost;Port=5432;Database=strim;Username=postgres;Password=postgres"`
+   - `DB_PROVIDER=sqlite` (recommended for a cheap single-container deploy)
+   - `DB_PROVIDER=postgres` (existing behavior; requires `POSTGRES_CONNECTION`)
+2. Set a connection/file location:
+   - SQLite: optionally set `SQLITE_PATH=/app/data/strim.db` (default inside the container) or a full `SQLITE_CONNECTION` string.
+Mount that directory to Azure Files/Blob storage for persistence.
+   - Postgres: `POSTGRES_CONNECTION="Host=...;Port=...;Database=...;Username=...;Password=..."`
-2. Start the API: `dotnet run --project api`
+3. Start the API: `dotnet run --project api`
-3. Serve the frontend (for example `python3 -m http.server 8000`).
+4. Serve the frontend (for example `python3 -m http.server 8000`).
 The API is CORS-open.
-4. Point the UI at the API by either serving both from the same origin, or adding `?api=http://localhost:5000/api` to the page URL (this is remembered in `localStorage` as `strim.apiBase`).
+5. Point the UI at the API by either serving both from the same origin, or adding `?api=http://localhost:5000/api` to the page URL (this is remembered in `localStorage` as `strim.apiBase`).

-The API uses EF Core with PostgreSQL and auto-creates the `playlists` table on first run.
+The API auto-creates the database schema for either provider.
 If the API is unreachable, the UI falls back to local browser storage so you do not lose work while offline.

 ### One-command Docker (app + Postgres)